praveenjuge/copybook/content/_index.md

 ---
-title: "Collection of texts that are commonly used around the web."
+title: "Collection of texts that are commonly used around the web. | Copy Book"
 description: "Copy book is a collection of texts that are commonly used around the web."
 ---